Which city is cheaper, Marbella or Palma de Mallorca?

 Marbella is a glamorous, fun-filled, and high energy resort town.
 This is also a very beautiful destination which attracts plenty of visitors.
 Other reasons to visit include scuba diving and snorkeling, beaches, and shopping.

-The food selection is excellent in Palma de Mallorca.
+Palma de Mallorca has a huge number of terrific restaurants.
 Food here is centered around pork, fish, and vegetables.
 It is flavored with garlic and olive oil and it offers that feeling of comfort that comes with home cooking.

-Marbella has a delicious food scene that relies on local flavors.
+There are many up and coming restaurants in the Marbella area.
 The area is filled with tourists, so finding an authentic dining experience can be difficult.
 Several favorite dishes include croquetas, boquerones, and pulpo.

-Both Palma de Mallorca and Marbella have similar vibes after the sun sets.
+Both Palma de Mallorca and Marbella have amazing vibes after the sun sets.

 Palma de Mallorca is a world class party destination.
 Head to Magaluf and Palma for the most popular places.

-Marbella is a party destination, and you'll find plenty of activity all night long.
+Marbella is a must-see party destination.
 European tourists flock to the town for its beaches and resorts.
 The town has a glamorous nightlife scene with exclusive clubs and ritzy cocktail bars, particularly in Puerto Banus and along the Golden Mile.

 It can be fun to see live music in either Palma de Mallorca and Marbella.